 Risks associated with shorting cryptocurrencies

-Going against the cryptocurrency bulls is very risky and should be done only in a short-term perspective.
+Going against the cryptocurrency bulls is very risky and in my opinion, should be done only in a short-term perspective.
 You do not want to put your money on the line, thinking that the cryptocurrency market will collapse, which is very unlikely to happen.
-Long-term shorting cryptocurrencies is, therefore, in my opinion out of the question.
+Long-term shorting cryptocurrencies is, therefore, from my personal standpoint out of the question.
 Here is the deal.
 Timing is crucial when shorting cryptocurrencies as you want to stay in a position for a couple of minutes or hours.
 Remember that while the bulls take time to build and develop, the bearish moves tend to be relatively short and sharp.

 Timing is everything

 “The longer you stay in a short position the riskier it becomes”.
 This statement is, of course, genuine only if the cryptocurrency market remains bullish (which so far did for most of the time).
 The key to shorting cryptocurrencies is obviously in perfect entry and exit points.
-In order to evaluate when such occasion occurs on the market, we have created the following list of negative impacts which can result in a downfall of the cryptocurrency market.
+In order to evaluate when such occasions occur on the market, we have created the following list of negative impacts which can result in a downfall of the cryptocurrency market.

 - Government ban of cryptocurrencies in any important country